sk-panigrahi/surajkumar/src/content/post/test-post.md

 ---
 title: "Testing post"
-description: "This post is for testing the post functionality"
+description: "This post is for testing the post functionality of this site.
+I will upload a sample C++ program."
 publishDate: "10 March 2024"
 tags: ["test"]
 ---

+## The Test C code
 The following is a sample code in C++
 ```c++
 #include<iostream>